Pregnancy Health & Safety

 Gestational diabetes is diabetes that occurs during pregnancy.
 It will usually go away after you give birth.
 Symptoms include excessive hunger and/or thirst, frequent urination, and fatigue.
 But some women with gestational diabetes experience no symptoms.
 Your doctor will typically test for the condition during your second trimester.

 A healthy diet can often control gestational diabetes.
 You may also need to take insulin.
 Left untreated, the condition can increase the risk of other complications, like preeclampsia and premature birth, and can result in the death of the baby before or just after birth.
-Diabetes drugs like Invokana are generally not a good option for controlling gestational diabetes.
+Diabetes drugs like Invokana are generally not a good option for controlling gestational diabetes, especially considering the Invokana lawsuit headlines over the drug’s side effects.

 Preeclampsia is a condition that causes high blood pressure and a range of other symptoms, including kidney problems, protein in your urine, and swelling in the hands or face.
 It typically starts after a woman’s 20th week of pregnancy, and can only be cured by delivering the baby.